Editing an Animation curve

 Move an keyframe

-If you move the mouse over any selected keyframe, press the left mouse button, the mouse will transform into left and right arrows, this time you can drag all the selected keyframes.
+If you move the mouse over any selected keyframe, press the left mouse button and drag, the mouse will transform into left and right arrows, this time you can drag all the selected keyframes.

 Modify an keyframe